Harley-Davidson Museum: Exhibits

 The museum's galleries permanent exhibitions, spread throughout two floors, in addition to temporary exhibits and the motor company's archives.
 The complex also includes a restaurant, café, retail shop, and special event spaces.

 Also on display are historic Harley-Davidson items that tell the company's story and history, such as photographs, posters, advertisements, clothes, trophies, video footage of vintage and contemporary motorcycling, and interactive exhibits, including 10 motorcycles that visitors can sit on.

 The Motorcycle Gallery

 On the museum's upper level, a procession of motorcycles is displayed down the center of the main hall, running the length of the building, with galleries on either side.

 The Harley-Davidson Journey

 Along the east side of the upstairs galleries, a series of interconnected galleries exhibit the Harley-Davidson's chronological history.
-The galleries relate the company's history from its origins in a 10 × 15 foot (3.048 x 4.572 m) wooden shack to its current status as the top U.S. motorcycle manufacturer, producing more than 330,000 bikes each year.
+The galleries relate the company's history from its origins in a 10 × 15 foot wooden shack to its current status as the top U.S. motorcycle manufacturer, producing more than 330,000 bikes each year.

 The centerpiece of the gallery is "Serial Number One", the oldest known Harley-Davidson in existence, which is encased in glass.
 The glass enclosure sits within a floor-embedded, illuminated outline of the backyard shed the motor company was founded in.